coldfusion39/domi-owned/README.md

 #### Reverse Brute Force ####
-To perform a reverse brute force attack against a Domino server, specify a file containing a list of usernames with `-u`, a password with `-p`, and the `--bruteforce` flag.
+To perform a reverse brute force attack against a Domino server, specify a file containing a list of usernames with `-u`, a password with `-p`, and the `-b` flag.
 Domi-Owned will then try to authenticate to 'names.nsf', returning successful accounts.

 #### Dump Hashes ####
-To dump all Domino accounts with a __non-empty__ hash, run Domi-Owned with the `--hashdump` flag.
+To dump all Domino accounts with a __non-empty__ hash, run Domi-Owned with the `-d` flag.
 This prints the results to the screen and writes them to separate out files depending on the hash type (Domino 5, Domino 6, Domino 8).

 #### Quick Console ####
 The Domino Quick Console is active by default; however, it will not show the output of issued commands.
 A work around to this problem is to redirect the command output to a file, in this case 'log.txt', that is then displayed as a web page on the Domino server.

-If the `--quickconsole` flag is given, Domi-Owned will access the Domino Quick Console, through 'webadmin.nsf', allowing the user to issue native Windows or Linux commands.
+If the `-c` flag is given, Domi-Owned will access the Domino Quick Console, through 'webadmin.nsf', allowing the user to issue native Windows or Linux commands.
 Domi-Owned will then retrieve the output of the command and display the results in real time through a command line interpreter.
 Type `exit` to quit the Quick Console interpreter, which will also delete the 'log.txt' output file.